Nags Head, North Carolina

 Sunny Days: 200

 For those not in the know, Nags Head is a town that is the heart of the beach vacation paradise known as the Outer Banks.
-The town is beloved in part for having the largest natural sand dunes on the eastern shore as well being an outdoor paradise also known as the Hang Gliding capital of the US.
-The area also offers miniature golf, big person golf, snorkeling, kayaking, surfing, biking, hiking, fishing and every other warm weather outdoor activity you can think of.
-If you live here you’re gonna love spending time on the dunes, on the beach and on the water.
+The town is beloved in part for having the largest natural dunes on the eastern shore as well as being an outdoor paradise also known as the Hang Gliding capital of the US.
+The area also offers miniature golf, big-person golf, snorkeling, kayaking, surfing, biking, hiking, fishing, and every other warm-weather outdoor activity you can think of.
+If you live here you’re gonna love spending time on the dunes, on the beach and the water.

 If you’re just looking for a summer service gig then Nags Head and the Outer Banks work just fine.
-If however you want to move here and need a job year-round then is a tricky place to live.
-The local school system and healthcare system are just about it for hiring in any volumes.
+If however, you want to move here and need a job year-round then is a tricky place to live.
+The local school system and healthcare system are just about it for hiring in any volume.
 If you’re a remote worker then come on down.
-Otherwise you might want to think twice.
+Otherwise, you might want to think twice.

 Why You Should Move Here Now?